30 Ways To Compliment Your Coworkers

 1. Consider the recipient

-The compliment you give should depend not only on the person but their role in the company, as well.
+The compliment you give should depend not only on the person but on their role in the company, as well.
 Is the person you’re complimenting your manager, your teammate or your employee?
 Knowing this will help you determine how to compliment them and what to compliment them on.

 Here are some examples you’d give to your manager, teammate and employee: